shijistar/enum-plus/README.md

     localize: sillyLocalize,
     // localize: i18nLocalize, // 👍  Recommended to use i18n
     // localize: componentLocalize, // 👍  Recommended to use component
+    name: 'weekDays.name', // Optional, the localized name of the enum type, generally used as table title or form field title
   }
 );
 setLang('zh-CN');
 WeekEnum.label(1); // 星期一
+WeekEnum.name; // 星期
 setLang('en-US');
 WeekEnum.label(1); // Monday
+WeekEnum.name; // Week
 ```

 For applications with consistent localization needs, the `Enum.localize` method offers a convenient way to set localization globally rather than configuring each enum individually.
 When enum-specific localization options are provided during initialization, these will override the global settings.